hashchange/backbone.declarative.views/README.md

 When you pull data from the cache with `getCachedTemplate()`, you _do not_ get a string with the template HTML back.
 Rather, your receive a hash with various properties of the cache entry:

-- `html` (string)
+- `html` (string):<br>
-  the actual template content if the template has been specified by a selector.
+  the template content.

-  If you don't define your template with a selector, and rather pass in [a raw HTML template string][raw-html-template-string], the `html` property contains that string.
+  If the template is not specified with a selector, but [a raw HTML template string][raw-html-template-string] has been passed in instead, the `html` property contains that string.

-- `compiled` (function, or undefined) the compiled template (ie, a function returning the final HTML, with the template vars filled in) if a template compiler [has been set][template-compiler] in `Backbone.DeclarativeViews.custom.compiler`.
-Or undefined, otherwise.
+- `compiled` (function, or undefined):<br>
+  the compiled template – ie, a function returning the final HTML, with the template vars filled in.

+  Is available if a template compiler [has been set][template-compiler] with `Backbone.DeclarativeViews.custom.compiler`.
+Is undefined, otherwise.

-- `tagName` (string or undefined) the tag to be used for the `el`, if defined by a data attribute of the template
+- `tagName` (string, or undefined):<br>
+  the tag to be used for the `el`, if defined by a data attribute on the template tag.

-- `className` (string or undefined) the class name of the `el`, if defined by a data attribute
+- `className` (string, or undefined):<br>
+  the class name of the `el`, if defined by a data attribute.

-- `attributes` (hash or undefined) hash of `el` attributes and their values, if defined by a data attribute
+- `attributes` (hash, or undefined):<br>
+  hash of `el` attributes and their values, if defined by a data attribute.

 #### What about cache misses?